 - Departmental Test-outs: Many departments offer test-outs for some of their courses.
 These test-outs are usually offered at the beginning of a semesters.
 You will need to consult with an individual department for details.
 Some departments, like Computer Science and English, have test-out information on their website.

 - English Placement: If you are placed into English 250 and pass with a “C” or better, you get three credits of test-out for English 150.
-Refer to the English website for further information about English requirements at Iowa State.
+Refer to the TESL/Applied Linguistics website for further information about English requirements and placement tests at Iowa State.
+Also, consult the Intensive English & Orientation Program (IEOP) for information about acclimating and succeeding at an English-speaking university.

 - Math Placement: If you are placed into Math 166 or higher based on your math placement results, you can get test-out credit for Math 165 (Calculus I).